 This provision will not change the Limit of Insurance.

-G. Paragraph A.2.
-Coverage of Section III – Trailer Interchange Coverage is replaced by the following:
+G. Paragraph 2. of A. Coverage of Section III – Trailer Interchange Coverage is replaced by the following:

 2. We have the right and duty to defend any "suit" for these damages, even if the "suit" is groundless, false or fraudulent.
 However, we have no duty to defend "suits" for any "loss" to which this insurance does not apply.
 We may investigate and settle any claim or "suit" as we consider appropriate.
 Our duty to defend or settle ends for a coverage when the Limit of Insurance for that coverage has been exhausted by payment of judgments or settlements.